Darkone83/ModXo-Basic/Addons/HD Enabler/Readme.md

 #### Notice

 We do not provide any firmware for the STM32.
-You will need to either code your own or obtain a firmware image legally
+You will need to either code your own or obtain a firmware image legally!

 ## Where can I get one?